30, January, 2018 Friends of ANCHOR project funding 2018

 Select a staff member for details or view all IHWR research staffHealth & Social Care Research Staff

-Dr Bermano is a Reader and Cardiovascular and Metabolic Health Theme Leader at the Institute for Health and Wellbeing Research (IHWR).
+Dr Bermano is a Reader and Cardiovascular and Metabolic Health Theme Leader.

 Prof. Broom is Director of the Centre for Obesity Research and Epidemiology (CORE) at Robert Gordon University and is also National Chairman of Counterweight, a multi-centre obesity management programme.
 While Counterweight is led by Robert Gordon University, it combines the expertise of world-renowned obesity researchers at the Universities of Glasgow, Bath, Leeds, Cambridge, Warwick and Imperial (London).